nirupamuthumani/Getting-and-Cleaning-Data-project/CodeBook.md

+activitylabels <- List of activities performed with their codes features <- Features from the accelerometer and gyroscope

+Test Data
+test_set - contains test data of activities test_labels <- contains the code labels of the activites test_subjects <- identifies the subject who performed the activity undet test category

+Train Data
-activitylabels <- List of activities performed with their codes features <- Features from the accelerometer and gyroscope Test Data test_set - contains test data of activities test_labels <- contains the code labels of the activites test_subjects <- identifies the subject who performed the activity undet test category Train Data train_set - contains training data of activities train_labels <- contains the code labels of the activites train_subjects <- identifies the subject who performed the activity under training category Merging the test and train data
+train_set - contains training data of activities train_labels <- contains the code labels of the activites train_subjects <- identifies the subject who performed the activity under training category

+Merging the test and train data.
 - test <- is created by merging test_set,test_labels and test_subjects using cbind() function.
 - train <- is created by merging train_set,train_labels and train_subjects using cbind() function.
 merged_data <- is odtained by merging the test and train data using rbind().

-Extracting only the measurements on mean and standard deviation cleandata <- is obtained by subsetting merged_data, selecting only the columns, subject,the activity code and the measurements on mean and standard deviation for each row.
+Extracting only the measurements on mean and standard deviation. cleandata <- is obtained by subsetting merged_data, selecting only the columns, subject,the activity code and the measurements on mean and standard deviation for each row.

 Descriptive activity names to name the activities in the set